manon-vadja/Versioning-Introduction/README.md

 (There you can check your actual location with pwd command).

-To start a working area, you can then initiate a new repository using the following command :
+Once you are located in a proper file, you can start a working area.
+For that, you can initiate a new repository using the following command :

                     $ git init

-You can also copy an existing remote repository into your local workspace, e.g. something you want to collaborate on github, using :
+You can also copy an existing remote repository into your local workspace using :

                     $ git clone copyherethewebaddressoftherepo

+If you are collaborating with other people, you may prefer to use the pull command, which will update the repository you cloned before with other people's commits :
+                    $ git pull copyherethewebaddressoftherepo

 ## Move your files from local to global repositories